 Google® CEO Sundar Pichai demonstrated the capabilities of Google Assistant onstage at Google I/O.1 Triggered by a voice command, the Google Assistant software seamlessly and successfully communicated with a hair salon employee, via a phone call that the software initiated, to book the appointment.
 Pichai explained that Google Assistant actually “understand[s] the nuances of conversation” by combining natural language understanding, deep learning and text-to-speech technology.
 This represents a new and less blatantly artificial development in the scope of AI ability.

-Google Assistant is among a series of AI platforms that came to the forefront with IBM®’s Watson2 and continue to drive innovation, investment, and challenge resolution.
-As AI technology continues to evolve, we see that the output provided by such platforms can be unique.
+Google Assistant is among a series of artificial intelligence platforms that came to the forefront with IBM®’s Watson2 and continue to drive innovation, investment, and challenge resolution.
+As artificial intelligence technology continues to evolve, we see that the output provided by such platforms can be unique.
 Where the output from a machine programmed computing device was once determined by a pre-coded set based on probabilistic determinations, today a unique output can be created independent of a pre-set code, by AI, based on context, environment, and understanding.
-Phrased differently, an AI platform may invent solutions previously unknown to those skilled in a given field.
+Phrased differently, an artificial intelligence platform may invent solutions previously unknown to those skilled in a given field.
 For viewers of the AI centric HBO® show West World, this progression towards authentic and independent AI actions and products may conjure up dramatic and bombastic thoughts.

 35 U.S.C. § 100 provides the definitions for the patentability of inventions.
 According to this section, “[t]he term ‘inventor’ means the individual or, if a joint invention, the individuals collectively who invented or discovered the subject matter of the invention.”3 Barring a philosophical determination of an AI platform being an individual, the limitation of an inventor to an “individual,” as provided in 35 U.S.C. § 100, limits inventorship to humans.
 It could be argued that the statute uses the word “individual” deliberately instead of opting for a broader word such as “entity” and, thus, the statute is clear regarding an inventor being a human.
 Although, alternatively, it could also be argued that the statute omits the word “human” and, thus, such an implied limitation is open to interpretation.
 Further, as provided in the Manual of Patent Examining Procedure section 2137.014 regarding inventorship, the definition for inventorship can be discussed such that: